fluffy/blinky/design.md

 Tick time of last ext mon pulse
 Tick time of last ext gps pulse

 GPS seconds of last gps pulse
-Local seconds of last mon pulse
-Ext seconds of last mon pulse
 LTC seconds of last sync pulse

+Local counter rollover count  ( seconds )
+Ext counter rollover count ( seconds )

 The current values are copied to prev once a seconds in the mon pulse interupt then used to compute the rest of the metrics